Can You hear the Shape of a Market? Geometric Arbitrage and Spectral Theory: Geometric Arbitrage Theory Background

-The market consists of finitely many \textbf{assets} indexed by $j=1,\dots,N$, whose \textbf{nominal prices} are given by the vector valued semimartingale $S:[0,+\infty[\times\Omega\rightarrow\mathbb{R}^N$ denoted by $(S_t)_{t\in[0,+\infty[}$ adapted to the filtration $\mathcal{A}$.
+The market consists of finitely many \textbf{assets} indexed by $j=1,\dots,N$, whose \textbf{nominal prices} are given by the vector valued semimartingale $S:[0,+\infty[\times\Omega\rightarrow\mathbb{R}^N$, denoted by $(S_t)_{t\in[0,+\infty[}$ and adapted to the filtration $\mathcal{A}$.
 The stochastic process $(S^ j_t)_{t\in[0,+\infty[}$ describes the price at time $t$ of the $j$th asset in terms of unit of cash \textit{at time $t=0$}.
-More precisely, we assume the existence of a $0$th asset, the \textbf{cash}, a strictly positive semimartingale, which evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the predictable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account: one always knows in advance what the interest rate on the own bank account is, but this can change from time to time.
-The cash account is therefore considered the locally risk less asset in contrast to the other assets, the risky ones.
-In the following we will mainly utilize \textbf{discounted prices}, defined as $\hat{S}_t^j:=S_t^j/S^{0}_t$, representing the asset prices in terms of \textit{current} unit of cash.
+More precisely, we assume the existence of a $0$th asset---the~\textbf{cash}, a~strictly positive semimartingale that evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the integrable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account.
+One always knows in advance what the interest rate on one's own bank account is, but~this can change from time to time.
+The~cash account is therefore considered the locally riskless asset in contrast to the other assets, the~risky ones.
+Subsequently, we will mainly utilize \textbf{discounted prices}, defined as $\hat{S}_t^j:=S_t^j/S^{0}_t$, representing the asset prices in terms of a \textit{current} unit of~cash.
 We remark that there is no need to assume that asset prices are positive.
-But, there must be at least one strictly positive asset, in our case the cash.
-If we want to renormalize the prices by choosing another asset instead of the cash as reference, i.e. by making it to our \textbf{num\'{e}raire}, then this asset must have a strictly positive price process.
-More precisely, a generic num\'{e}raire is an asset, whose nominal price is represented by a strictly positive stochastic process $(B_t)_{t\in[0,+\infty[}$, and which is a portfolio of the original assets $j=0,1,2,\dots,N$.
-The discounted prices of the original assets are then represented in terms of the num\'{e}raire by the semimartingales $\hat{S}_t^j:=S_t^j/B_t$.
+However, there must be at least one strictly positive asset, which in~our case is the cash.
+If~we want to renormalize the prices by choosing another asset instead of the cash as reference, i.e.,~by making it our \textbf{num\'{e}raire}, then this asset must have a strictly positive price process.
+More precisely, a~generic num\'{e}raire is a portfolio of the original assets $j=0,1,2,\dots,N$, whose nominal price is represented by a strictly positive stochastic process $(B_t)_{t\in[0,+\infty[}$.
+The~discounted prices of the original assets are then represented in terms of the num\'{e}raire by the semimartingales $\hat{S}_t^j:=S_t^j/B_t$.
 We assume that there are no transaction costs and that short sales are allowed.
 Remark that the absence of transaction costs can be a serious limitation for a realistic model.
-The filtration $\mathcal{A}$ is not necessarily generated by the price process $(S_t)_{t\in[0,+\infty[}$: other sources of information than prices are allowed.
-All agents have access to the same information structure, that is to the filtration $\mathcal{A}$.
-A \textbf{strategy} is a predictable stochastic process $x:[0,+\infty[\times\Omega\rightarrow\mathbb{R}^N$ describing the portfolio holdings.
-The stochastic process $(x^ j_t)_{t\in[0,+\infty[}$ represents the number of pieces of $j$th asset portfolio held by the portfolio as time goes by.
-Remark that the It\^{o} stochastic integral
+The~filtration $\mathcal{A}$ is not necessarily generated by the price process $(S_t)_{t\in[0,+\infty[}$; sources of information other than prices are allowed.
+All agents have access to the same information structure, that is, to the filtration $\mathcal{A}$.
+Let $v$ be a positive real number.
+A $v$-admissible \textbf{strategy} $x=(x_t)_{t\in[0,+\infty[}$ is a predictable $S$-integrable process for which the It\^{o} integral $\int_0^tx\cdot dS\ge-v$ a.s. for all $t\ge0$ with $x_0=0$.
+A~strategy is admissible if it is $v$-admissible for some $v\ge0$.